oliverbeckon/kit/README.txt

             executes body repeatedly until booleanExpression returns false

-        ? booleanExpression {body}
+        if booleanExpression {body}
             executes body if booleanExpression returns True

-        else? booleanExpression {body}
+        else if booleanExpression {body}
-            executes body if previous ? or else? statements booleanExpressions returns false and booleanExpression returns True
+            executes body if previous if or else if statements booleanExpressions returns false and booleanExpression returns True

         else {body}
-            executes body if all previous ? or else? statements booleanExpressions return false
+            executes body if all previous if or else if statements booleanExpressions return false

+    Functions
+        funcname = f(arg1, arg2) {body}
+            creates function with the name 'funcname' that when called using funcname(arg1, arg2) will execute body

+        return x
+            used in a function to return a variable x

 Examples: